meltano/meltano/docs/docs/reference/command-line-interface.md

 - `--no-install`: Do not install the plugin after adding it to the project.

 - `--from-ref=<ref>`: Add a plugin from a URL or local path as a [custom plugin](/concepts/plugins#custom-plugins)

+- `--force-install`: Ignore the required Python version declared by the plugins.

 ### Using `add` with Environments